-Corporate Finance is the financing of a corporation’s activities through borrowing and investment.
-To raise capital for business needs, companies primarily have two types of financing as an option: equity financing and debt financing
+Corporate Finance means the financing of a corporation’s activities through borrowing and investment.
+To raise capital for business needs, companies primarily have two types of financing as an option: equity financing and debt financing.

-Nevertheless, Corporate Finance has come to mean many things, depending on who you talk to.
+Nevertheless, the concept has come to mean many things, depending on who you talk to.
 This is because there can be many parties involved in the process of financing: treasurers, accountants, CFOs, CEOs, bankers, investors, lenders, and lawyers.

 From a Treasury perspective, Corporate Finance is the work involved in answering one simple question: what sources should we use to fund our activities in the long-term and in the short-term, and why?
-Most corporate treasurers break Corporate Finance into two fundamental activities: Capital Budgeting (for long-term, strategic planning) and Working Capital Management (for short-term, tactical needs).
-Within treasuryXL, we work with corporate treasurers, and we will adopt their perspective.
+Most corporate treasurers break the term into two fundamental activities: Capital Budgeting (for long-term, strategic planning) and Working Capital Management (for short-term, tactical needs).
+Within treasuryXL, we work with corporate treasurers, and we will adopt their perspectives.

 Note: Perhaps the most common alternative perspective on Corporate Finance comes from bankers.
-When bankers talk about Corporate Finance, they are often referring to a particular line of business for the bank, which involves raising money for corporations or acting as advisers on their behalf.
-They see Corporate Finance not from the perspective of an individual corporation, but from the perspective of a broker, who facilitates the movement of capital between corporations and investors.
+When bankers talk about the topic, they are often referring to a particular line of business for the bank, which involves raising money for corporations or acting as advisers on their behalf.
+They see it not from the perspective of an individual corporation, but from the perspective of a broker, who facilitates the movement of capital between corporations and investors.
 As a whole, the connections between these buyers and sellers of financing are known as the “capital markets”.
 Other bankers, auditors, and advisers often equate the term “corporate finance” with the term “M&A”, or mergers and acquisitions.
 These bankers facilitate the buying and selling of companies, and they think of such transactions as a form of corporate finance because an M&A deal will often involve the infusion of cash into the company being acquired.
 For example, a corporate finance adviser might be a broker between an entrepreneur with a company for sale and the potential new owner of the entrepreneur’s company.
-This corporate finance adviser acts on behalf of one of the two parties, but this sort of Corporate Finance is very different from the world of Treasury.
+He or she acts on behalf of one of the two parties, but this sort of Corporate Finance is very different from the world of Treasury.

 What does a Corporate Finance Director do?

 Within most large companies with a group treasurer, there is a corporate finance director who reports to the treasurer.
 The most important task of the corporate finance director is to ensure that the company is able to finance both its current and future activities.
-To do this, the corporate finance director must be deeply familiar with the financial structure and overall profitability of the company, the strategy of the Board of Directors, any plans for long-term borrowing and investment, and competitive risks and threats, such as potential corporate takeovers.
-The corporate finance director will have to translate all of this knowledge into an extensive capital budgeting plan.
+To do this, the director must be deeply familiar with the financial structure and overall profitability of the company, the strategy of the Board of Directors, any plans for long-term borrowing and investment, and competitive risks and threats, such as potential corporate takeovers.
+He or she will have to translate all of this knowledge into an extensive capital budgeting plan.
 This plan will identify where funding for the company’s strategy can be found, and when it should be tapped.
 Timing is extremely important, so a distinction is often made between long- and short-term financing operations.